Into the Unknown: Exploring the SCP Foundation

 Individual wiki articles can continually prolong as long as users contribute more substance to their specific universe.
 These articles usually detail the manner of phenomenons, creatures, artifacts, etc. as well as the security measures and procedures to have them contained.
 A particular SCP may reference other webpages, as well, which somehow helps to control a manner of consistency within the vast universe.
 Most articles of this nature contain several features such as redactions, witnesses, testimonies, security protocols, object classification, name and description, and many such items.
 Many of these articles also come with project tapes, or "Addendum Editions," which can be used for constructing a legitimate timeline of the events in the narrative.

-Founding the Foundation
+Origins of the Foundation

 According to sources, and to a narrative essay posted on the SCP website, the whole universe was created during the age of "paranormal" /x/ forum in 4chan.
 If you're like me who doesn't have a single idea what 4chan is, it's basically an anonymous English-based imageboard website where people, or users, can share and comment topics, topics that are under the sun.
 It's an internet bulletin board where users can create topics and posts.